Olumsy/Configs/README.md

 "source ~/.vim-config/_vim/srcs_loader.vim"

 3. Enable the Features You Want:
-Simply remove the " at the beginning of a line to enable a feature.
+Edit srcs_loader.vim by removing the " at the beginning of a line to enable the feature.